 Two weeks later I got to go back to Edmonton West to see my friends again.
 They took out the stitches in my leg and gave me lots of belly rubs.
 I love those girls!
 Dr. Gosal said everything was looking really good; I can already put some weight on that leg and walk slowly around the house.
 No jumping or running yet though!
 In a few more weeks I go back again to have some more of those cool pictures taken of my leg.
 Dr. Gosal wants to make sure that the bones are healing properly.

 If any of my doggy friends need TPLO surgery, I would definitely recommend coming to see my friends at Edmonton West Animal Hospital.
-My mom says they are experienced, affordable, and caring.
-I felt well taken care of while I was there, and I know that my mom wasn’t worried about me.
+My mom says they are caring and I felt well taken care of while I was there, and I know that my mom wasn’t worried about me.
 I was never in any pain, and my recovery has been great so far!
 I can’t wait to get back to fetching my ball!
 Thank you Edmonton West team, you guys are the best vets ever, WOOF WOOF!!